-Open planning meetings give the public the opportunity to see the deliberations of the Board and how planning decisions are reached and public speaking allows applicants and third parties who have submitted comments a chance to present their views.
+Open planning meetings give the public the opportunity to see the deliberations of the Committee and how planning decisions are reached and public speaking allows applicants and third parties who have submitted comments a chance to present their views.

 Open Planning Meetings Guidance